epxlabs/epx-vue/frontend/static/blog_posts/2016-10-25-stripe-clojure-blog-post.markdown

 ### Sources

 Customer payment information is stored securely by Stripe as a source.
 When creating a source for a customer it is not necessary to hold any payment details thereby removing PCI compliance concerns.
-You must communicate with Stripe using tokenized payment details so sensitive information nevertraverses your infrastructure.
+You must communicate with Stripe using tokenized payment details so sensitive information never traverses your infrastructure.

 Here is an example of a credit card source (remember, sources can be either credit cards or bank accounts):